 Helping homeless pet owners is one of the new ways MAD will be making a difference since ownership has changed, and Red & Roscoe came into our lives at the perfect time.
 Red is a 1 year old Pit Bull/Labrador Retriever mix, Roscoe is a 4 month old Shepherd mix and they belong to a Veteran who lives at a local homeless camp.
-We have a background in pet rescue and our Director Michelle had helped the pets at the East St. Louis homeless camps when needed so when she found out there were 2 dogs at the camp in April 2019, she wanted to help them, especially after petting them & getting some lovings.
+We have a background in pet rescue and our Co-Director Michelle had helped the pets at the East St. Louis homeless camps when needed so when she found out there were 2 dogs at the camp in April 2019, she wanted to help them, especially after petting them & getting some lovings.

 We love our Vets and appreciate all of their sacrifices so we made a post on Facebook asking for dog food & sponsorship for the two beautiful dogs to get neutered & vaccinated.
 We were thrilled when a wonderful young lady named Amanda Z. let us know she went online and bought them a large amount of dog treats, flea & tick collars, 3 bags of dog food, a huge bag of dental sticks, Nylabone chew toys & two Kong balls!
 We were touched by her generosity and exicted to get the donations!
-Once they were delivered, Michelle, along with MAD's President, Jerry, took all of the dog supplies out to the homeless camp, where the dogs greeted them happily.
+Once they were delivered, Michelle, along with MAD's other Co-Director, Jerry, took all of the dog supplies out to the homeless camp, where the dogs greeted them happily.

 This page holds our favorite moments when differences were made for individuals.